 American history is full of tales of bravery, heroism and determination.

-In honor of Black History Month, we invite you to discover some amazing Americans of African descent:
+In honor of Black History Month, we invite you to discover these inspiring stories about Americans of African descent:

 Color Has No Courage: The True Story of the Triple Nickles